-Where any of the following criteria are met, the school will conduct a risk assessment regarding students' welfare:
+Where any of the following criteria are met, the School will conduct a risk assessment regarding students' welfare:

-- A student with a clinical tendency towards behavioural, social and emotional difficulties, e.g. a student with autistic spectrum disorder. - A student with a historical tendency towards behavioural, social or emotional difficulties. - A student either returning to the school after a fixed-term exclusion or joining from another school after a permanent exclusion. - A student with either a clinical tendency or historical tendency towards behavioural, social or emotional difficulties and participating in any off-site school visits/trips.
+- A student either returning to the School after a fixed-term exclusion or joining from another school after a permanent exclusion.
+This will be determined on a case-by-case basis (i.e. if the exclusion is linked to a bullying incident we would review their interaction with others) - A student with either a clinical tendency or historical tendency towards behavioural, social or emotional difficulties and participating in any off-site school visits/trips.